Glitchwave567 Build Guide

 "G" - ground connection for DC socket

-"OJ" and "IJ" at the bottom are connected to "O" and "I" at the top.
+"OJ" and "IJ" at the bottom are connected to "O" and "I" at the topinternally in the PCB.
 This makes the wiring to the jacks a bit neater.
 You can connect the footswitch directly to the jacks if you prefer.

 Pic of the inside of the finished pedal.
 Notice the electrolytic capacitors are bent over and laid flat, this is important to fit it in a 1590b case: